Singha or Chang? Which is the best tasting beer in Thailand?

 Singha comes in four sizes of container – bottles that hold 330ml, 500ml or 630ml of beer, or 330ml cans.
 Most beer connoisseurs though swear that Singha beer tastes better from the bottle than the can.

-Chang Beer – Brewed by Thai Beverage, Chang Beer has only been in existence since 1995, so its amazing how fast its captured the market.
-Chang Beer is usually cheaper than Singha, which explains why its known as the ‘poor man’s beer’.
-It’s also known for its Everton Football Club sponsorship, which has helped the beer hit the top spot too.
+Chang Beer – Brewed by Thai Beverage, Chang Beer has only been in existence since 1995, so its amazing how fast it captured the market.
+Chang Beer is usually cheaper than Singha, which explains why it is known as the ‘poor man’s beer’.
+It is also known for its Everton Football Club sponsorship, which has helped the beer hit the top spot too.

 Chang is the Thai word for ‘elephant’, and is why the beer has two elephants facing each other on its labels.
 Chang beer is also a stronger beer than Singha, as it has a 6.4% alcohol-by-volume with no lite version of Chang available as yet.

 If you buy Chang outside Thailand though, don’t be surprised if it tastes completely different.
 Chang Beer, within Thailand, if bought in a bottle is a 6.4% beer and is brewed with rice as one of its ingredients.
 Chang brewed outside Thailand is only 5% alcohol-by-volume and is a 100% malt beer.